Protect your privacy, rights and freedoms

 L-, 5 August 2024

 In Europe, the collection of ID documents details by hotels probably depends more on a particular hotel than a country.
-The best way to protect one's privacy might be to do some research before booking, to see if there are any online comments or reviews about a particular hotel mentioning that they requested passport details or made a copy of it, and to eventually find and book a hotel where they don't do such things.
+The best way to protect one's privacy might be to do some research before booking.
+Check if there are any online comments or reviews about a particular hotel mentioning that they requested passport details or made a copy of it, and if yes, find and book a hotel where they don't do such things.

 Anonymous, 17 September 2024